flapjs/webapp/user_exp/deep_dive.md

 3. It's not clear whether the tests ran well.
 4. The issues bar, when collapsed, has a weird expansion thing that will shift it down.
 - ![issues_bar](images/issues_bar.png)
+5. On Safari, random clickable 'X' is next to side bar and doesn't do anything.
+Doesn't show up on Firefox.